Emerging Filmmakers TV Writing

 Table Read

-The program concludes with a table reading of a section from students’ scripts by professional actors, a closing ceremony, and a networking mixer for students.
+The program concludes with a table reading of a section from participants’ scripts by professional actors, a closing ceremony, and a networking mixer for participants.
 Friends and family are welcome!

 Eligibility

-This track is open to high school students enrolled in 9th – 12th grade in Spring 2025 with a GPA of 3.0 or higher.
-International students must also submit: proof of TOEFL results with a score of 100 (iBT) or above.
+This track is open to high school students enrolled in 9th – 12th grade.
+Applicants must have a GPA of 3.0 or higher.
+International students must also submit proof of TOEFL results with a score of 100 (iBT) or above.

 Online Registration